-Invest in a brush with boar bristles, or another non-synthetic bristle.
+This is a common question!
+Here's our answer: Invest in a brush with boar bristles, or another non-synthetic bristle.
 Starting at your scalp, brush your hair down to distribute your hair’s natural healthy oils.
 This also works to stimulate your scalp, which encourages hair growth.
-It only takes 5 minutes and couldn’t be easier!
+It only takes 5 minutes and it couldn’t be easier!

 Argan and coconut oils, when applied to hair, naturally moisturize the hair shaft, prevent split ends and breakage, and add shine.
 Rub a quarter-sized amount of coconut oil or a dime-sized amount of Argan oil into your palm and gently massage into hair before bed for a natural overnight moisturizing hair mask.